Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 There is a City Bus Tour that operates frequent schedules daily.
 Two routes are on offer Cuenca Sur and Cuenca Norte.
 Both tours give you the opportunity to visit parts of the city that you may not venture to unless you have a car.
 On the Cuenca Norte tour, you can visit the Museo Sombrero Homera Ortega and even purchase yourself an authentic Panama Hat.
 On the Cuenca Sur route, you travel to Turi high up on the mountain where you can taste a local brew and view the sights of the city from this level.

-We stayed close to Centro in Hostel La Cigale and Restaurant in a double room with ensuite.
-The Restaurant was opened for breakfast, lunch and dinner and had a good vibe in the evening.
+We stayed close to Centro in Hostel La Cigale and Restaurant in a double room with an ensuite.
+The Restaurant was open for breakfast, lunch and dinner and had a good vibe in the evening.
 Pop in for afternoon tea and enjoy their daily specials of cake and tea and coffee or at 5-8 pm their happy hour specials.
-The menu is varied, fresh local produce and has vegetarian options.
+The menu is varied, with fresh local produce and vegetarian options.
 It is a good sign when the restaurant fills up with locals at, 6 pm and it can be difficult to get a table.

 Where To Eat in Cuenca

 If you visit you must visit Le Petit Jardin for a gastronomic delight.
-Just outside Cuenca is a family-run restaurant which serves up local produce inspired dishes.
+Just outside Cuenca is a family-run restaurant which serves up local produce-inspired dishes.
 Le Petit Jardin was our favourite restaurant in Cuenca.

 Galapagos Islands